kul-group/kulgroup-handbook/_docs/Group Policies/Conferences and Workshops .md

 ---
 # Conferences

-You should go to conferences, if you find one you like ask Ambar.
-Pacing should be 1x per year, and during last year should go to XX conferences

-Some conferences to consider attending:
+Going to conferences is a valuable way to share your research, network, and learn about trends in your field.
+Aim to attend 1-2 conferences per year if possible.
+If you find a conference you would like to attend, talk to Ambar about it and come up with a plan for what you might present there.

-Some workshops you should consider
+Some conferences or workshops you may want to attend:
+- SUNCAT
+- NAM
+- ACS
+- PCCS